henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 ## Prepare Container Registry
 > 5 mins

-Pull a simple webserver to simulate an application.
-We can use hightowerlabs `webserver` (which takes an `arg` for index.html explained a bit later in the workshop).
-Also, pull `busyboxplus` to simulate canary testing during our pipeline deployment.
+For this workshop, you use a simple webserver to simulate an application.
+You can use hightowerlabs `webserver` (which takes an `arg` for index.html explained a bit later in the workshop).
+Also, use `busyboxplus` to simulate canary testing during the pipeline deployment.
 ```
 gcloud docker -- pull gcr.io/hightowerlabs/server:0.0.1
 gcloud docker -- pull radial/busyboxplus